askngan/AppConnect/appconnect.md

 ## Data mapping
 {: #transforms}

-When you've created a flow, added your applications, and selected appropriate actions, you need to specify what information you want to transfer between your applications.
+After you create a flow, add your applications, and select appropriate actions, you need to specify what information you want to transfer between your applications.
 You can see in the flow editor that when you add an action to your flow, you see a list of available fields for that application.
 You can populate these fields with data from your source application, or previous actions in the flow.

 Some fields are mandatory, and they're marked with an asterisk.
 For example, when you're creating a lead in Salesforce, you must specify a last name: